 I have a DVD which I would like to burn mp4 without subtitles as well to save a subtitle file as an external file.
 This way I when I watch the movie I can set my own fonts and size for the font.
 I have tried to download SRT files online but I always come across the syncing issue between subtitle and the audio.
-Then I decide that I may be able to extract subtitle tracks.
+Then I decided that I may be able to extract subtitles from the Blu-ray or DVDs!

 In this post, I will explain my experience of how I extract subtitles into sub/idx or srt file from Bluray and DVD on PC and Mac.

 Update: with of one the most recent updates from DVDFab, it is now able to extract Blu-ray and DVD subtitles directly to SRT without re-converting from sub/idx to srt online.
-You just have to go select SRT here in Advanced Settings:
+You just have to go select SRT as a profile as shown here:

-You can follow the below-detailed guide on how to do so.
+You can follow the below-detailed guide on how to extract subtitles from Blu-ray or DVDs.
 Just make sure you have the latest version downloaded.

-Extract Subtitles into srt/sub/idx file from Bluray and DVD
+Extract Subtitles into srt or sub/idx file from Bluray and DVD

-Extracting subtitles into sub/idx or SRT file from Bluray and DVD is not as easy as we think.
+Extracting subtitles into sub/idx or SRT files from Bluray and DVD is not as easy as we think.
 This is just because Bluray and DVDs are always encrypted and the very first step is to decrypt the copy protection.
-Well, with DVDFab, we are able to rip all kinds of copy-protected Bluray and DVDs and extract subtitles into sub/idx/srt file from them.
+Meanwhile, the subtitle in a Blu-ray or DVD is actually an image instead of tests, and the program needs to scan the images and then extract the text.
+Well, with DVDFab, we are able to rip all kinds of copy-protected Bluray and DVDs and extract subtitles into sub/idx/srt file.

 Please follow the above button to download a copy of DVDFab, which is available for both PC and Mac users.
+Importantly, it is compatible with the latest Apple Silicon Macs (the M1 chip) running macOS Big Sur!
 DVDFab is a collection of tools that are able to rip, create, copy Bluray and DVDs, convert videos, etc. You will have to activate each function like ripping a Bluray or ripping a DVD separately.

 The guide explains how we extract Bluray or DVD subtitles with a simple setting in DVDFab.
 Screenshots are taken on Windows, but this guide also applies to the Mac version as they look and work the same.